-Research shows that high levels of Training Monotony leads to lack of motivation, poor performance, overtraining syndrome and even more frequent banal infections…
+Research shows that high levels of Training Monotony lead to lack of motivation, poor performance, overtraining syndrome and even more frequent banal infections…

 Don’t massacre your Karate students, please!!!

-Dedication cannot be confused with the ability of doing 1000 Oi-Zuki every single class or the same Kata for 6 months in a row.
+Dedication cannot be confused with the ability to do 1000 Oi-Zuki every single class or the same Kata for 6 months in a row.
 If you think repetition is the only key to improve your Karate…

 …YOU ARE COMPLETELY WRONG!!!